Nationalism and Racism

 Research Focus

 Racism is commonly theorized from the Western perspective but is also prevalent in non-Western contexts.
-The resurgence of nationalism and its interplay with racism, often salient in the populist politics that espouse such ideologies to construct the notion of "the people," can be observed not only in Western liberal democracies but also in many other places with different political systems and cultures.
-This has complicated the ways many countries approach a range of social, political, and economic challenges, including democratic backsliding, immigration and refugee crisis, economic inequality, and even foreign policy decisions in dynamic international relations.
+The resurgence of nationalism and its interplay with racism, often salient in the populist politics that espouse such ideologies to construct the notion of “the people,” can be observed not only in Western liberal democracies but also in many other places with different political systems and cultures.
+This has complicated how many countries approach various social, political, and economic challenges including democratic backsliding, immigration and refugee crises, economic inequality, and even foreign policy decisions in dynamic international relations.

-This project explores how nationalism and racism intertwine to create various forms of exclusion, marginalization, and intolerance across the Asia-Pacific region.
+The National and Racism research track explores how nationalism and racism intertwine to create various forms of suppression and intolerance across the Asia-Pacific region.
 It examines unique cases of racism in the region, analyzing their defining features and underlying patterns.
 The research seeks to uncover how race is conceptualized by/among different actors, including the ruling elite, the media, and the public in various Asian countries, and how these conceptualizations may resemble or differ from racism in other parts of the world.
-It will thereby interrogate how the concept of racism is applied to the region, and what other factors — religion, socioeconomic status, gender, historical memory, and more — factor into racism.
-Also importantly, this project aims to provide policy implications to address these multifaceted challenges.
+It thereby interrogates how the concept of racism is applied to the region, and what other elements — religion, socioeconomic status, gender, historical memory, and more — factor into racism.

 This research is part of the Stanford Next Asia Policy Lab (SNAPL).